-(ii) mutual funds created subsequent to the date of the Decision that are offered by way of simplified prospectus and managed by the Manager,
+(ii) mutual funds created subsequent to the date of the Decision that are offered by way of simplified prospectus and managed by the Managers,

-(a) the Manager shall file on SEDAR, under the annual financial statements category, confirmation of mailing of the request forms that have been sent to the Direct Securityholders as described in clause (f) of the representations within 90 days of mailing the request forms;
+(a) the Managers shall file on SEDAR, under the annual financial statements category, confirmation of mailing of the request forms that have been sent to the Direct Securityholders as described in clause (h) of the representations within 90 days of mailing the request forms;

-(d) the Manager shall, if possible, measure the number of "hits" on the annual financial statements of the Funds on the Funds' website and shall file on SEDAR, under the annual financial statements category, this information within 30 days after the end of each quarterly period beginning from the date of mailing the request forms and ending 12 months from the date of mailing;
+(d) the Managers shall, if possible, measure the number of "hits" on the annual financial statements of the Funds on the Funds' websites and shall file on SEDAR, under the annual financial statements category, this information within 30 days after the end of each quarterly period beginning from the date of mailing the request forms and ending 12 months from the date of mailing;

 (f) this decision shall terminate upon NI 81-106 coming into force.